 The first few months are the easiest to be happy, everything is new and shiny and fun.
 As you get more comfortable with each other, there are fewer new things to learn and you fall into a routine of things that you do together (and no, the excitement doesn’t die there).
 You start noticing the differences in the other, have a few arguments tossed into the mix but see how amazingly your differences contribute to your overall happiness together.
 Once a year has passed people normally start taking their relationship for granted and not in a bad way, but in a sense that you automatically know that you have a date to your friends wedding, you know each others routine inside and outside of the relationship, you no longer have to put in the extra effort of dolling up or buying flowers (unless it’s a special occasion) and sometimes you just forget to ask simple questions like “how are you” or “how was your day”.
 It’s not always the case but it’s small things that get forgotten, the please’s and thank you’s.

 Anyways; I have decided to start my hundred days of happiness blog after my one year anniversary with Kidhar, successful relationships require work and commitment, it requires honesty and understanding and most importantly it requires a joint effort from both parties.
 With everything that happens in life and the balancing act we all perform, it’s important to juggle in the little things that make each other smile and show your loved ones appreciation.

-I am committing to writing a blog everyday for a hundred days and those will be followed up by three monthly pieces and a final piece after six months which will then lead to #365happydays.
+I am committing to writing a blog every week documenting my hundred days and those will be followed up by three monthly pieces and a final piece after six months which will then lead to #365happydays.